 Yes, studies have been done using laboratory animals.
 Bifenthrin did not cause birth defects in rats or rabbits that ate bifenthrin when pregnant.
 In long-term studies, rats and rabbits had tremors at high doses.

 While children may be especially sensitive to pesticides compared to adults, there are currently no data showing that children have increased sensitivity specifically to bifenthrin.

 Bifenthrin is not likely to reach groundwater because it binds tightly to soil.
 However, soil-bound bifenthrin has the potential to contaminate surface waters through runoff.
 Bifenthrin on soil surfaces is unlikely to become airborne.

 Bifenthrin is low in toxicity to birds.
 There are potential risks for birds and mammals that eat aquatic organisms because bifenthrin can last a long time in the environment and it may accumulate in fish.

 Bifenthrin is highly toxic to fish and small aquatic organisms.
 It's also very highly toxic to bees.

-For more detailed information see the Bifenthrin Technical Fact Sheet or call the National Pesticide Information Center, Monday - Friday, between 7:30 AM and 3:30 PM Pacific Time (10:30 AM to 6:30 PM Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
+For more detailed information about bifenthrin please visit the list of referenced resources or call the National Pesticide Information Center, Monday - Friday, between 8:00am - 12:00pm Pacific Time (11:00am - 3:00pm Eastern Time) at 1-800-858-7378 or visit us on the web at http://npic.orst.edu.
 NPIC provides objective, science-based answers to questions about pesticides.

 NPIC fact sheets are designed to answer questions that are commonly asked by the general public about pesticides that are regulated by the U.S. Environmental Protection Agency (U.S. EPA).
 This document is intended to be educational in nature and helpful to consumers for making decisions about pesticide use.